Birch Cabin: 2 Bedroom $800 per week. Saturday to Saturday only

 *Boat House: 1 Bedroom $500 per week.
 Saturday to Saturday only.*

 $300 Security deposit.
 9% Vermont Tax.

 Spring/Fall rates: Minimum two nights.
 Birch $375.
 Spruce $450.
 Additional nights $100.
 Boat House $250 two nights.
 Additional nights $100.

-Our rustic three acre camp consists of three cottages, a small boathouse and an authentic Native American Tipi at the end of a dead-end dirt road.
+Our rustic three acre camp consists of three cottages, (two guest cabins) a small boathouse and an authentic Native American Tipi at the end of a dead-end dirt road.
 We have 200 feet of direct shoreline on Lake Bomoseen, the largest natural lake in Vermont.
 The lake is approximately 6 miles long by a mile wide.
 Crystal clear water for great swimming, water skiing, boating, and bass, trout, and bluegill fishing.
 Two docks, one for boats, one for swimming and a swim platform out about 30 yards from the dock to perform those belly flop dives.
 Each cabin comes with its own rowboat.
-There are kayaks, windsurfers and a sail boat available to rent.
+There are kayaks to rent.
 The local marina rents pontoon boats and speed boats.

 The depth of the water at the shoreline is less than a foot so the little kids can paddle around.
 At the swim platform it’s about 12 feet deep.
 The water is crystal clear and rated as AA drinking water.
 We face west for spectacular sunsets.
 Up by the tipi is the fire pit where you can roast marshmallows and hot dogs.

 The 2 Bedroom 'Birch' Cabin sits atop a hill, with three flights of stairs that lead down to the lake.
 The 3 Bedroom 'Spruce' Cabin sits at the rear of the property with its own large yard area.
 Walk down to the lake and jump off the swim dock into the crystal clear water, and float around or head out for the floating platform and bask in the sun.